 Fields of Justice

-There are currently three Fields of Justice (also known as maps), of which two are playable in multiplayer.
+There are currently four maps (also known as Fields of Justice).
 Riot had previously confirmed they were working working on a "larger" map to release called the "Magma Chambers," but that map was canceled to focus on the Crystal Scar for the Dominion game mode.

 - Summoner's Rift - The two bases are separated by a river, which serves as the 'middle' of the Field of Justice.
 There are three lanes to each base.
 One lane goes through the middle, and the other two go around the outside of the Field of Justice.
 On both sides of the river are forests, which are populated with enemies that can be killed for experience, gold, and temporary buffs.
 The most noteworthy enemy is Baron Nashor, whom is a challenge to take down that usually requires an entire team.

-- The Crystal Scar - The map that all Dominion matches will be played upon.
+- The Crystal Scar (Removed) - The map that all Dominion matches were played upon.
 Similar to Battlefield, both sides start out with a set number of points representing the nexus health for each team.
 There are five control points on the map, and controlling a majority will constantly damage the other team's nexus.

 - The Howling Abyss - Introduced with the Freljord event patch in April 2013, this Field of Justice is the official ARAM (all random, all mid) battlegrounds, as well as the tutorial map.
 An icy bridge serves as the sole connection between the two bases, each protected by a line of turrets as well as an inhibitor.

 - The Proving Grounds (Removed) - The original tutorial map for the game featured a single lane without adjacent jungle territory.
-An altered version had served as a custom game type ARAM map, however, it was removed with the advent of the Freljord patch in April 2013, when the Howling Abyss was instated as the new ARAM and tutorial Field of Justice.
+An altered version had served as a map for the custom ARAM mode.
+It was replaced by The Howling Abyss with the release of the Freljord patch in April 2013.

 There are a few common features that most Fields of Justice have in common: